 Home base in Leverkusen

-Alongside the other two NRW sites in Dormagen and Krefeld-Uerdingen, the plant in Leverkusen represents around 30 percent of global production capacity of Covestro.
-The three locations have formed a site network since 2010.
+The German sites account for around 30 percent of global production capacity – a significant proportion of which comes from NRW.
+Leverkusen, Dormagen and Krefeld-Uerdingen have formed a site network since 2010.
 They are all located within 70 kilometers of one another and organize maintenance, infrastructure, logistics, warehousing and services.
 This results in more streamlined processes, more efficient production and better cost-competitiveness.

 Birthplace of high-tech plastics

 Leverkusen is also home to research laboratories and an upscaling plant.
-At the 3D laboratory, filaments, powders and resins for 3D printing are developed and tested.
 Everything started with one outstanding innovation.
-Around eight decades ago, chemist Otto Bayer discovered the plastic polyurethane in Leverkusen, a material that is now essential in many everyday applications.
+In 1937, chemist Otto Bayer discovered the plastic polyurethane in Leverkusen, a material that is now essential in many everyday applications.

 We use it everyday as a soft foam, in the form of mattresses, soft furniture and vehicle seats.
 As a rigid foam, it is used in home insulation to keep heat outdoors in the summer and indoors in the winter.
 It ensures that the food in our refrigerators stays fresh.
 Polyurethane also serves as the basis for the coatings, adhesives, and sealants required in many different sectors such as the automotive industry and the construction sector.